- Active Health

-Items regarding the Health Plans apply only to participants in the Southern California IBEW-NECA Health Plans.
+Items regarding the Health Plans apply only to participants in the Southern California IBEW-NECA Health Plan.
 However, if you participate in another electrician health plan, it is likely that similar considerations will apply.

 The first thing to do is apply for Unemployment Insurance.
 If you delay, you can potentially lose weeks of unemployment insurance benefits.